miku/productivego/Slides.md

 # A single tool

-* the `go` tool compiles, run, tests, checks, formats, ... your code
+* the `go` tool compiles, run, tests (including race conditions), checks, formats, ... your code
 * as opposed to the language, this tool has seen quite some changes, e.g. support for Go modules for dependency management